trlinkin/trlinkin-noop/README.md

 A Puppet DSL `noop()` function for setting a whole scope to noop.

+##Compatibility Notice
+Versions of the module above 1.0.0 utilize the ["modern" Puppet Function Ruby API](https://puppet.com/docs/puppet/latest/functions_ruby_overview.html) and thus will not work on older versions of Puppet.
+Time to really explore upgrading from Puppet 3 I guess :)

 ## Usage

 This is a statement function that accepts one optional Boolean argument.
 It can be called at any